National Statistical Institute

 |Timeliness and punctuality|

-Eurostat requests data for the year N to be delivered at N + approximately 1 year.
+Eurostat requests data for the year T to be delivered at T + approximately 1 year.

-Nearly all of the European Union Member States, the EFTA countries, EU Candidate countries are able to meet the request for data to be provided at N + 1 year; other countries deliver at their earliest convenience.
+Nearly all countries are able to meet the request for data to be provided and the others deliver at their earliest convenience.

 |Coherence and comparability|